Ron DeSantis Raises $20 Million in First Six Weeks of Campaign

 — Breitbart News (@BreitbartNews) June 29, 2023

-“Right now in national polling we are way behind, I’ll be the first to admit that,” Cortes said during a Twitter Spaces discussion, admitting “an uphill battle” ahead for DeSantis.
+“Right now in national polling, we are way behind.
+I’ll be the first to admit that,” Cortes said during a Twitter Spaces discussion, admitting “an uphill battle” for DeSantis.

 Trump has continued to criticize DeSantis on Truth Social, asserting that the governor is actively “hurting himself very badly for 2028.”